Galpharm International

-Galpharm International Ltd, trades as Galpharm Healthcare, is UK's biggest supplier of non-prescription medicine.
+Galpharm International Ltd, trades as Galpharm Healthcare, is the UK's biggest supplier of non-prescription medicine.

 The company is based in Dodworth, Barnsley, England and sponsored the Galpharm Stadium in nearby Huddersfield.

 History

 The company was founded in 1982 by Graham Leslie.
-In January 2008, the company was acquired by The Perrigo Group for $86 million.
+In January 2008, the company was acquired by Perrigo for $86 million.

-From August 2004 until July 2012, the Huddersfield Town football stadium also home to the Huddersfield Giants Rugby League club (opened in 1994 as the Alfred McAlpine Stadium) has been known as the Galpharm Stadium as part of a sponsorship deal.
-The stadium has since been renamed John Smith's Stadium following the naming rights being purchased by Heineken.
+From August 2004 until July 2012, the Huddersfield Town football stadium, also home to the Huddersfield Giants Rugby League club, was known as the Galpharm Stadium as part of a sponsorship deal.
+The stadium was subsequently renamed the John Smith's Stadium and then the Accu Stadium as a result of further sponsorship deals.